Talcum Powder Lawsuit Attorneys

 - Pain and suffering

 - Funeral expenses (in the case of a loved one’s death)

 You may have the right to file a lawsuit against the negligent manufacturer and seek compensation for the damages you have sustained as a result of their product.
 We encourage you to reach out to us to discuss a possible case and learn more about your rights after using talcum powder.
-Contact Calcagno & Associates today for more information.
+Call Calcagno & Associates now for more information.

 Johnson & Johnson’s Negligence in Failure to Warn of Ovarian Cancer Risk